atsanroger/CUDAREDUNCTION/README.md

 OMP_NUM_THREADS=4 mpirun -np 8 ./reductionCPU.o
 ```

+Modify the number of thread and prcoessor according to your hardware/

 ### GPU Version
 For the GPU version, the program should be compiled with nvcc using the architecture specification that matches your GPU.
 Replace sm_cc with the compute capability of your GPU.